plebbitlabs/mintpass/docs/milestones.md

   ## Milestone 3

   milestone 3 should be to make the website and the `plebbitlabs.com/mintpass/request/<his-eth-address>` page, and link it to some sms verification service, and once verified, make the website mint the NFT

+  - everything should be server side rendered, least amount of api calls, client side loading and js as possible
+  - UI should be optimized for mobile first
+  - it should have these pages (these should use client side rendering and probably not change the route):
+    - page 1 - enter number
+    - page 2 - enter code
+    - page 3 - success (with transaction hash to block explorer) or failure with error message
+  - we should probably copy the UI of some popular app, like google, whatsapp, telegram, etc
+  - we want it to look modern and trustworthy, because nobody wants to enter their sms on some shady website
+  - we probably dont want automated tests for this, you can use nextjs hot reloading to manually test it.
+UI tests are very time consuming to write manually testing the entire app takes like 1min so it's a better ROI to just test it manually

 ---